firebolt-db/godocs/docs/Guides/loading-data/loading-data.md

 Use the previous guidance to select the best workflow for your use case, as shown in the following diagram:
 <img src="../../assets/images/load_data_workflow.png" alt="The load data workflow includes using the load data wizard or SQL to create a database, engine, and then load data." width="700"/>

-Firebolt saves metadata including virtual columns, and the source file’s name, size and timestamp when mapping from your data from an Amazon S3 bucket to a Firebolt database.
+Firebolt saves metadata including virtual columns, and the source file’s name, size and timestamp when mapping data from an Amazon S3 bucket to a Firebolt database.
 You can query this metadata directly for troubleshooting and analysis.
 For more information, see [Work with external tables](working-with-external-tables.md).

 Optimizing your workflow for Firebolt starts when you load your data.
 Your data should load into tables that have primary indexes.
 You should also use other optimization strategies including aggregating indexes and warm tables.
 This guide shows you basic instructions for loading data into tables.
 For an introduction on optimization, see [Get Started](../getting-started.md).
 For more advanced information about primary and aggregating indexes, see [Work with indexes](../../Guides/working-with-indexes/index.md).